- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 For example, the FDA moderated the regulatory requirements in December 2015 to allow researchers to conduct CBD trials.

-In contrast, in 2018, hemp was made legal by the Farm Bill, which resulted in it virtually impossible to keep CBD illegal.
+In contrast, in 2018, hemp was made legal by the Farm Bill, which resulted in it being virtually impossible to keep CBD illegal.

 For instance, you can keep apples legally, but keeping apple juice is illegal.